 How does TRT work?

-Here is an in-depth explanation on tinnitus retraining therapy.
 This may help your tinnitus “go away” overnight — whether you’re tossing and turning over the anxiety in your life or peacefully relaxing as you transition to sleep.